 Opals are unique gemstones that display dazzling play of colour mixed with brightness, shimmer and sparkle, which is why these semi-precious gems have adorned men since the dawn of history.
-Being the birthstone of October, opals are regarded as one of the most beautiful stones and must-have gemstones for many jewellery lovers.
+Opal, the birthstone of October, is regarded as one of the most beautiful stones and must-have gemstones for many jewellery lovers.

 Opal Origin and Formation

 The name “opal” comes from the Greek word “opallios” and the Roman word “opalus”, both of which originate from the Sanskrit word “upala”, meaning “precious stone”.

 There is still an argument over how opal was formed.
 Most scientists follow the belief that opals are formed by water seeping into cracks in various rock formations.
 When the water evaporates, it leaves a silica gel-like substance, which hardens for millions of years and turns into opals.

 A remarkable discovery made by the famous anthropologist Louis Leakey in 1939 showed that opal artefacts found in the cave of Kenya dated back to 4000 BC, more than 6000 years ago.
 The discovery proved that opals had been valued since ancient times, and people were crafting jewellery from opals thousands of years before the pyramids of Egypt were built.